Halo 2+ Collar Reviews: How Reliable Is This Wireless Dog Fencing System?

 Key Features

-Halo Collar Package
+Halo Collar 3

-• Ability to set up to 20 virtual fences by walking the boundary or via the map in the Halo app (iOS app | Android app)
+• Ability to set up to 20 virtual fences in the Halo app (iOS app | Android app)

-• GPS tracking keeps tabs on your dog’s location, even if he goes beyond your set boundaries
+• AI-driven GPS tracking keeps tabs on your dog’s location, even if he goes beyond your set boundaries

 • Encouragement feedback feature to guide your dog back home